Trans-Canada Highway to Ottawa

 Christian

-I'm Christian, born in the green heart of Germany, and I studied computer engineering in Ilmenau.
-Today, I live in Merseburg with my wife Christin and our son, but I work in Leipzig as a product manager.
-For me, travel has always been more than just a change of scenery.
-I loved boarding a plane, discovering new cuisines, and feeling at home in special hotels.
-This mix of enjoyment, curiosity, and wanderlust is why I started writing about my experiences on this blog back in 2007.
-Whether a spontaneous weekend adventure or a grand journey across continents, I wanted to share my passion and show how many wonderful stories the world holds.
-And to this day, I'm always on the lookout for the next place that will surprise me.
+My name is Christian, I was born in the green heart of Germany and studied computer engineering in Ilmenau.
+Today, I live with my wife Christin and our son in Merseburg, but work in Leipzig as a product manager.
+For me, travelling has always been more than just a change of scenery.
+I loved getting on a plane, discovering new cuisines and feeling at home in special hotels.
+This mixture of enjoyment, curiosity and wanderlust was the reason why I started writing about my experiences on this blog back in 2007.
+Whether it was a spontaneous weekend adventure or a big trip across continents, I wanted to share my passion and show how many beautiful stories the world has to offer.
+And to this day, I am always on the lookout for the next place that will surprise me.

 Write a comment